-Current decisions of the Swiss Fair Competition Commission regarding influencer marketing reveal a more liberal approach than in previous decisions.
+Decisions of the Swiss Fair Competition Commission regarding influencer marketing reveal a rather liberal approach.
 The Commission decided that no specific disclaimer ("ad", "sponsoring", etc) is needed if the nature of a post as commercial communication is recognisable without such a disclaimer (see, for example, appeal decision of 6 May 2020 (No 154/19 and 159/19), reference No 14; decision of the second chamber of 6 May 2020, No 201/19).

 However, the Commission emphasised that a case-by-case approach is needed.
 The mentioned decisions dealt with the posts of famous athletes and a famous influencer.
 According to the Commission, users are aware that posts of such individuals contain commercial communication.

 Principle B.15 paragraph 2 of the Swiss Fair Competition Commission specifically deals with influencer marketing.

 In addition to the general separation and transparency principle, it sets out that it is unfair to use social media accounts in order to facilitate commercial communication in favour of third parties, unless the commercial nature of such posts is made transparent.
 Individuals who receive sponsor donations or similar compensation for posts must make this commercial relationship transparent.

 There is no case law in respect to advertisers being held responsible for content posted by their advisers.
 However, the applicable rules in cases of influencer marketing are generally directed against the immediate infringer, (ie, the influencer).
 In the cases decided by the Swiss Fair Competition Commission (see 5.1 Trends), the respondent was always the influencer.